LordAndreasOtten/serverless-offline/README.md

 | SLS_COGNITO_AUTHENTICATION_PROVIDER | event.requestContext.identity.cognitoAuthenticationProvider |

 You can use [serverless-dotenv-plugin](https://github.com/colynb/serverless-dotenv-plugin) to load environment variables from your `.env` file.
+SLS_API_KEY and SLS_API_KEY_ID will also take values from headers to do so set:
+- x-api-key
+- x-offline-api-key-id

 ## AWS API Gateway Features